- Doctors & Departments

 When you bring your child to our program, you're bringing them to one of the top children's hospitals in the nation.

 Experts in the pediatric Orthopedic Trauma and Fracture Program at Children’s Colorado treat traumatic injuries of all kinds – whether it’s one broken bone or a critical injury.
 Our pediatric trauma specialists correct deformities, heal bone infections and mend broken limbs.

-Program Director Jason Stoneback, MD is an orthopedic traumatologist, which means he's an orthopedic surgeon with special training in the treatment of both simple and complex fractures, as well as wounds and injuries caused by simple accidents or major trauma.
-He and his team work closely with multidisciplinary specialists – rehabilitation providers, infectious disease specialists, nurses, orthopedic surgeons and more – to get your child well.
+Program director Julia Sanders, MD, is a pediatric orthopedic surgeon who specializes in the treatment of both simple and complex fractures, as well as wounds and injuries caused by simple accidents or major trauma.
+She and her team work closely with multidisciplinary specialists – rehabilitation providers, infectious disease specialists, nurses, orthopedic surgeons and more – to get your child well.

 Children’s Colorado has the only Level I Pediatric Trauma Center in the Rocky Mountain region.
 We care for patients 24 hours a day, 365 days a year.
 In one location, your child receives family-focused care from a team of specialists.
 To ensure complete health, we work closely with experts in other fields such as general trauma care, neurovascular injury, infectious disease, amputation and plastic and reconstructive services.

-“Many thanks to everyone at Children’s Colorado, including Dr. Stoneback and his team, for impacting Mason’s road to recovery.
+“Many thanks to everyone at Children’s Colorado for impacting Mason’s road to recovery.
 Because of the success of his surgery and healing, he can continue to train hard and compete.”

 – Ginger Stowell, Mason’s mom